These rules are for the 2023 MDSA World Cup and may differ from previous years.

 No protests of any kind will be allowed.

-- Any serious injury to a participant, or damage caused by a participant, must be reported to the Tournament Coordinator or Field Marshal as soon as is possible.
-An injury Report is REQUIRED.
+- Any serious injury to a participant, or damage caused by a participant, must be reported to the Tournament Director or Field Marshal as soon as possible.

-- Coaches must carry the AYSO Player Medical Release (or Registration) forms with them at all times.
+- Coaches must carry AYSO Player Medical Release forms with them at all times.

-- Players shall not be allowed to participate with any type of cast or splint.
+- Players shall not be allowed to participate with any type of hard cast or splint.

 - In the event of rainout, or postponement due to any other reason, games will be rescheduled for the next available date, if possible.

-- The Tournament Committee will settle any issue not provided for elsewhere in these Rules and Procedures.
+- The Tournament Director will settle any issues not provided for elsewhere in these Rules and Procedures.
 Their decision is final.

 AYSO National rules will cover any situation not covered by the rules in this document.
 The Tournament Committee will have the final say on the interpretation and application of the rules.
 Always remember, “It’s for the kids” ⚽️⚽️⚽️